In this article

 PPF – Public Provident Fund India

 Public provident fund is a popular investment scheme among investors courtesy its multiple investor-friendly features and associated benefits.
-It is a long-term investment scheme popular among individuals who want to earn high but stable returns.
-Proper safekeeping of the principal amount is the prime target of individuals opening a PPF account.
+It is a long-term investment scheme popular among individuals who want to earn high but are also looking for stable returns.
+Safety of the principal amount is the prime target of individuals opening a PPF account.

 Why open a PPF account?

 A Public provident fund scheme is ideal for individuals with a low risk appetite.
 Since this plan is mandated by the government, it is backed up with guaranteed returns to protect the financial needs of the masses in India.
-Further, invested funds in the PPF account are not market-linked either.
+Further, invested funds in the PPF account are not market-linked.

 Investors can also undertake the public provident fund regime to diversify their financial and investment portfolio.
-At times of downswing of the business cycle, PPF accounts can provide stable returns on investment annually.
+At times of downswing of the business cycle, PPF accounts can help with preserving your capital.

 The key characteristics of a public provident fund scheme can be listed as follows –